10 Relaxing Things to do in Las Vegas

 3. Bellagio Conservatory & Botanical Gardens

-Although the Bellagio fountain show is spectacular and absolutely worth making the time for, it really is not the most relaxing place in Vegas due to the immense crowds all attempting to catch a glimpse of Vegas’s most standout show.
+Although the Bellagio fountain show is spectacular and absolutely worth making the time for, it really is not the most relaxing place in Vegas due to the immense crowds.
+Remember almost everyone is attempting to catch a glimpse of Vegas’s most standout show.
 A walk around the gorgeous Bellagio Conservatory & Botanical Gardens is a quieter alternative.

 The display consists of thousands and thousands of flowers and plants, 90% of which are recycled.
 Several times throughout the year, the 14,000 square foot garden is transformed into a unique scene to represent the beauty of each season.
 The fall harvest and Christmas display are the most stunning.
-Whenever you feel the need for a break from The Strip, a quick stroll around the serene Bellagio Gardens will do, no matter what time of the year your visit falls.
+Whenever you feel the need for a break from The Strip, a quick stroll around the serene Bellagio Gardens will do.
+No matter what time of the year your visit falls, you are in for a visual treat.

 4. The Wynn Gardens

 The atrium at The Wynn is absolutely spectacular, and like the Bellagio Gardens, a quiet, relaxing place to stroll around.
 Everything is made of flowers, including a gorgeous carousel and hot air balloon.
-From afar, you would never be able to tell that these 2 gorgeous designs are made entirely of flowers -they really are artistic masterpieces!
+From afar, you would never be able to tell that these 2 gorgeous designs are made entirely of flowers.
+Really they are artistic masterpieces!

 As you walk through a canopy of trees, you will be amazed at the floral balls hanging above you.
-It took designer Preston Bailey more than 3500 hours to create this stunning display of more than 110,000 flowers, and the dedication and attention to detail is simply amazing.
+It took designer Preston Bailey more than 3500 hours to create this stunning display of more than 110,000 flowers.
+The dedication and attention to detail is simply amazing.

-As The Wynn tends to be less congested than other casinos, it is a nice quiet resort to stroll around with many relaxing activities to check out.
-At The Wynn, you will find a small luxury shopping area, a great restaurant where you can dine next to a waterfall (Lakeside), and a fantastic water fountain show that is more low-key than the popular Bellagio show.
+As The Wynn tends to be less congested than other casinos, it is a nice quiet resort to stroll around.
+Many relaxing activities to check out here.
+At The Wynn, you will find a small luxury shopping area, a low-key restaurant where you can dine next to a waterfall (Lakeside), and a fantastic water fountain show that is more low-key than the popular Bellagio show.

 5. Bouchon at The Venetian

 I highly recommend Quiche du Jour, Pain Perdu (Brioche French Toasted served with blueberry compote and Crown Maple Syrup) and the Assortiment de Pâtisserie (a tasty selection of 4 of Bouchon’s best mini pastries).
-And of course, Bouchon serves up some of the best coffee in Vegas, not to mention offers one of the few non-chain, sit down coffee experiences in Vegas.
-Also be sure to stop by the Bouchon Bakery (also located in The Venetian) for some tasty macaroons, available in just about every flavor imaginable.
+And of course, Bouchon serves up some of the best coffee in Vegas.
+This is a great place to enjoy a non-chain coffee date in a relaxing setting.
+Also be sure to stop by the Bouchon Bakery for some tasty macaroons, available in just about every flavor imaginable.